Demystifying When Pruning Works via Representation Hierarchies

 To investigate the root cause of this discrepancy, we analyze pruning from the perspective of internal representation transformations in language models.
 Specifically, we decompose model computation along the inference pipeline into three sequential spaces: \textit{embedding} (hidden representations), \textit{logit} (pre-softmax outputs), and \textit{probability} (post-softmax distributions).
 This decomposition naturally aligns with the distinct representational spaces involved in non-generative and generative tasks, while also providing a clear framework for tracing how pruning-induced perturbations propagate across different stages of the model and affect downstream performance.

-Our empirical visualization and analysis reveals a clear representation hierarchy under pruning.
+Our empirical analyses reveal a clear representation hierarchy under pruning.
 The embedding space remains largely robust, exhibiting only minor deviations even when a substantial fraction of parameters is removed, consistent with prior findings~\cite{gromov2024unreasonable, he2026uncovering}.
-Interestingly, the subsequent linear transformation from the embedding space to the logit space further attenuates these deviations, often resulting in even higher representational similarity.
+Interestingly, the subsequent linear transformation from the embedding space to the logit space preserves comparable representational similarity.

 In contrast, our empirical and theoretical analyses show that the nonlinear projection from logits to probabilities~\cite{xuan2025exploring} amplifies pruning-induced perturbations in the probability space, leading to disproportionately large deviations in the output distribution and ultimately destabilizing the generation process.
 These deviations persist across generation steps, further resulting in substantial degradation of generation quality.
 By contrast, non-generative tasks typically rely on the logits or probabilities of a small set of predefined option tokens at a single decision step, which remain comparatively stable under pruning.
-Together with the robustness of the embedding space, this property explains why network pruning remains effective for non-generative tasks such as retrieval and multiple-choice selection.
+Together with the robustness of the embedding space, this property explains why network pruning remains effective for non-generative tasks such as retrieval and multiple-choice classification.